-One of our biggest projects in recent years, A Rich Seam: Lead Mining and Textile Heritage in the Yorkshire Dales will involve us re-housing and exhibiting one of the country’s most fascinating lead mining collections.
+In 2017 we started one of our most significant projects in recent years, A Rich Seam: Lead Mining and Textile Heritage in the Yorkshire Dales which involved us re-housing and exhibiting one of the country’s most fascinating lead mining collections..

-A total of 860 objects, including mining wagons and tools, were given to the DCM by the Yorkshire Dales Mining Museum in Earby when it closed in 2015.
-Now with a fantastic grant of £90,600 from the Heritage Lottery Fund it means that the artefacts can now be re-examined and displayed, while the stories of miners and of the members of Earby Mine Research Group who assembled the objects over 50 years can be told.
-These items are very significant to the history of the Yorkshire Dales as there had been lead mining here for many centuries.
+A total of 860 objects, including mining wagons and tools, were given to the Dales Countryside Museum by the Yorkshire Dales Mining Museum in Earby when it closed in 2015.
+We received a fantastic grant of £90,600 from the Heritage Lottery Fund it means that the artefacts can now be re-examined and displayed.
+At the same time, it allows us to tell the stories of miners and of the members of Earby Mine Research Group who assembled the objects over the past 50 years.
+These items are very significant to the history of the Yorkshire Dales as there had been lead mining activities here for many centuries.

-One of the most challenging tasks will be to reassemble what has been described as the most complete water wheel and double roller ore crusher in the country.
-In 1840 the Old Providence Company, who owned the mine at Kettlewell in Wharfedale, had the crusher built and modernised the existing smelt mills during a brief spell of prosperity.
-Both mines and mill closed in 1875 and the mill, crushers and water wheel were abandoned.
-The wheel was rescued from the Providence Mine near Kettlewell and was transferred to the museum in pieces.
+One of the most challenging tasks is to reassemble Old Providence Mine Ore Crusher, described as the most complete water wheel and double roller ore crusher in the country.
+In 1840 the Old Providence Company, who owned the mine at Dowber Gill near Kettlewell in Wharfedale, had the crusher built and modernised the existing smelt mills during a brief spell of prosperity.
+Both mines and mill closed in 1875 leaving the mill, crushers and water wheel abandoned.

 The wheel was initially recused by Earby Mines Research Group in 1971 who then reassembled it at the Yorkshire Dales Mining Museum until it closed before being transferred to the Dales Countryside Museum in pieces in July 2017.